EzekielEkanem/team-1d/intellij/doc/use-cases/use-case-like-dislike.md

 ## 2. Other stakeholders and their goals

 * __Visitors__: They want to be able to view people's preference for a particular menu option.
-This information can help
+This information can help them to make better informed dining decisions.
-* them to make better informed dining decisions.
+* __System__: It makes sure that only authenticated users can like/dislike a food item.
+It also saves 'like' or 'dislike' food items and rearranges the menu items to ensure that liked foods appear first.

 ## 3. Preconditions